datafilter/xyz/blog/25/commit-messages.md

 feat(auth): Add OAuth2 login support
 fix(login): Correct validation error message
 ```

+Typically the relevant commits are the ones which alters code behavior.
+`feat` and `fix` signal that these commits are the ones to pay closer attention to.

+---

 ### Commits that do not change behavior:
 - **tidy:** Clarifying intent — tests, refactoring, documentation, styling improvements, etc..
 - **build:** Updates in CI/CD, config, infrastructure, compilation, containerization, or dependency bumps.